 The question isn’t if you should eat pastries in the city of lights.
 Instead, it’s where to find the very best pastries in Paris if you have limited time, budget or stomach space.
-Unlike this guide, the best Paris pastries aren’t cheap and have more than a few calories.
+Unlike this guide, the best Paris pastries aren’t free and have more than a few calories.

 Unique Paris Pastry Shops

 Some of these pastry chefs are classically trained with impressive culinary resumes.
 Others are self-taught, while a handful honed their baking skills in other countries.
-With a common thread of pastry passion, these pastry chefs are the ones who pique our interest the most.
+With a common thread of pastry passion, these innovative pastry chefs are the ones who pique our interest the most.

 Sound intriguing?
 If so, check out the following unique Paris pastry shops:

 A visit to KL Pâtisserie near the Wagram metro station would be incomplete without trying one of Chef Kevin Lacote’s special ‘À La Minute’ creations.
 The chef makes a full range of French classics but, if you’re there for an afternoon hang, you must try his Mille-Feuille, Pain Perdu or Churros.